mc2-project/secure-xgboost/doc/tutorials/outsourced-cluster.rst

 Secure XGBoost is tailored toward an outsourced computation model -- one in which a client with sensitive data wants to outsource computation on the sensitive data to an untrusted server with a trusted hardware enclave.
 With a lot of training data, a cluster of machines, as opposed to a single server, may have to be used.
 This tutorial provides an example of such a scenario.

-In this example, the client will encrypt data and send it to each machine in the cluster.
-The data remains encrypted until it is loaded inside each machine's enclave, at which point it can be decrypted.
-The cluster will then collectively train a model on the training data following the distributed training pattern outlined in the :doc:`Distributed Secure XGBoost tutorial <distributed>`.
-Lastly, an encrypted version of the trained model will be saved, available for the client to fetch.

-One node in the cluster will initialize a tracker to start RPC servers on all nodes in the cluster.
-The tracker is discussed in the :doc:`Distributed Secure XGBoost tutorial <distributed>`.

-Each RPC server will listen for client requests.
-The client will make requests for remote attestation, adding its symmetric key used to encrypt the training data to each enclave, and the end to end training process.

 **Contents**

 * `Architecture`_